DARRAGH CASEY | Strength and Conditioning, Athletic Development Coach

 I support people to move well, to feel well.

 Prior to personal training and S&C, I worked as a nurse in the UK.
-I worked in several community settings; as a community nurse, a public health staff nurse - school nurse, and a health promotion nurse working in the area of cancer prevention.
-The name oop movement is a nod to the learning and growth over these years - to quote the 2020 Marmot Review on the need to focus on the structural drivers of health inequalities, ‘avoid talking about choices, lifestyles, physical activity.
+I worked in several community settings; as a community nurse, a public health staff nurse - school nurse, and a health promotion nurse.
+The name oop movement is a nod to the learning and growth over these years – to quote the 2020 Marmot Review on the need to focus on the structural drivers of health inequalities, ‘avoid talking about choices, lifestyles, physical activity.
 Instead talk about options, opportunities and places.’
 I stay away from individualistic, motivation oriented rhetoric.
 I’m influenced by collectivist approaches to health and wellbeing.
 We’re all in this together.

-Recently, I made the decision to commit more of my time to working as a coach.
+Recently, I made the decision to work exclusively as a coach.
 I’m in the early years of this journey.

 I take a functional approach to our strength and movement training.
 I’m proud of the service I provide.

 I’m currently studying a MSc in Strength and Conditioning with SETU Carlow.
 I’m looking forward to applying this knowledge to my coaching with elite athletes, recreational and specialist population groups.
-Currently: Wexford GAA Mentorship (schools and age grade), Wexford Minor Football, Half Way House Bunclody GAA.
+Currently: Wexford Minor Football, Half Way House Bunclody GAA (Youth Athletic Development).

 Get in touch if you’d like to train with me / partner + collaborate to drive positive impact locally.
 Freelance group coaching and workshops are available on request.